pablorcruh/devops_jenkins_digitalocean_terraform/README.md

     domain="jenkins.your.domain"

 ```
+We specify the path to the project so terraform can locate the docker-compose file.

 In case you need to access to jenkins server for the first time you need to ssh into the droplet